Internal and External Governance of Large Banks

-Who and what oversees the actions of these large banks and how are they disciplined?
-Emmons describes how both internal and external governance play a role, as well as their limitations.
+Who and what oversees the actions of large banks, and how are they disciplined?
+Economist Bill Emmons describes how both internal and external governance play a role, as well as their limitations.

 William Emmons: Okay, next topic.
 How, in fact, do we manage, discipline these banks?
 And I'll split this into internal and external forms of governance.
 So you can probably think of others, but here are some examples.
 One form of internal governance is corporate culture.
 I'll explain these in just a second.

 One would be board oversight.
 Members of the board of directors.
 Another would be managerial self-interest.
 Maybe there's some sort of correlation between how individuals within the big banks operate their objectives and generating good outcomes for the banks.

 In terms of external governance, product market disciplines.
 So these banks have to be able to sell their goods and services to survive.
 So that's discipline of the market.
 Shareholders can sell their stock if they want.
 That provides some discipline.
 There's also the possibility the depositors could take their money out.
 Bond holders might refuse to lend to these firms.
 Counterparties in various transactions might refuse to trade with a bank they don't feel is well run.
 And, of course, there's government supervision and regulation.